-SIRAP 2 has a GBV Action Plan which is applicable to the works on Santa Cruz.
+SIRAP 2 has a GBV Action Plan that applies to the works on Santa Cruz.
 The Contractor shall read the ESMP in conjunction with the action plan.

 There are impacts associated with personnel recruited from outside the local community, such as increased instances of HIV/AIDS.
 Additionally, the Contractor accepts that gender-based violence might occur as an unintended consequence of economic development.
-As such, it is the Contractors responsibility for implementing actions to help reduce instances of HIV/AIDS, GBV and Child Abuse and Exploitation (CAE).
+As such, it is the contractor's responsibility to implement actions to help reduce instances of HIV/AIDS, GBV, and Child Abuse and Exploitation (CAE).

-All employees (including managers) will be required to attend training prior to commencing work to reinforce the understanding of HIV/AIDS, GBV and CAE.
+All employees (including managers) will be required to attend training prior to commencing work to reinforce the understanding of HIV/AIDS, GBV, and CAE.
 Subsequently, employees must attend a mandatory training course at least once a month for the duration of mobilization.

-Managers will be required to attend an additional manager training prior to commencing work on-site to ensure that they are familiar with their roles and responsibilities in ensuring the HIV/AIDS, GBV and

-CAE standards are met on the project.
-This training will provide managers with the necessary understanding and technical support needed to begin to develop a plan for addressing HIV/AIDS, GBV and CAE throughout the lifetime of the civil works, including monitoring and reporting.
+Managers will be required to attend an additional manager training course prior to commencing work on-site to ensure that they are familiar with their roles and responsibilities in ensuring the HIV/AIDS, GBV, and CAE standards are met on the project.
+This training will provide managers with the necessary understanding and technical support needed to begin to develop a plan for addressing HIV/AIDS, GBV, and CAE throughout the lifetime of civil work, including monitoring and reporting.

-The Supervision Engineer shall provide to the Contractor a list of approved service providers which shall include recognized non-government organizations (NGOs) and others for conducting training on GBV.
-From the provided list, the Contractor shall enter into an agreement with one service provider to undertake the GBV IEC campaign.
-The cost of the campaign shall be funded by the Contractor.
-The contractor shall make staff available for a total of at least 0.5 days per month for formal training, including GBV.
+The Supervision Engineer shall provide the Contractor with a list of approved service providers, including recognized non-government organizations (NGOs) and others, for conducting GBV training.
+Based on the provided list, the Contractor shall agree with one service provider to undertake the GBV IEC campaign.
+The Contractor shall fund the campaign cost.
+The contractor will make staff available for a total of at least 0.5 days per month for formal training, including GBV.